 Why use WordPress for blogging?
 Well, WordPress is the world’s most popular blogging software for being one of the cleanest and fastest ways to write and publish blog posts.
 Remember, WordPress was born as a blogging platform.

 No competitor that is present compares to the power, elegance, and set of advanced tools that you can find in the WordPress blogging engine.
 In short, WordPress is where the pros go.

 The software provides the necessary tools for SEO (Search Engine Optimization) and contains almost all the tools that a writer would need to write a professional article or blog.

 Using WordPress, you can build an online magazine by scheduling posts in advance.
 In addition, you can enjoy the options available for previewing and editing everything in those posts.

-SEO (Search Engine Optimisation) is the practice of increasing the quantity and quality of traffic to your website through search engine results.
+SEO (Search Engine Optimization) is the practice of increasing the quantity and quality of traffic to your website through search engine results.
 The WordPress blogging platform has SEO built into it.

 Why use WordPress for blogging?
 WordPress automatically generates title tags and meta descriptions for all of your pages and posts.
 As a result, search engines start to know about your content.